 Before & After Eyelid Lift Sarasota Procedures

-Eyelid Lift Sarasota (technically called blepharoplasty) is a procedure to remove fat – usually along with excess skin and muscle from the upper and lower eyelids.
-Eyelid Surgery Sarasota can correct drooping upper lids and puffy bags below your eyes – features that make you look older and more tired than you feel, and may even interfere with your vision.
+Eyelid Lift Surgery (technically called blepharoplasty) is a procedure to remove fat – usually along with excess skin and muscle from the upper and lower eyelids.
+Eyelid Lift Surgery can correct drooping upper lids and puffy bags below your eyes – features that make you look older and more tired than you feel, and may even interfere with your vision.

 However, it won’t remove crow’s feet or other wrinkles, eliminate dark circles under your eyes, or lift sagging eyebrows.
 While it can add an upper eyelid crease to Asian eyes, it will not erase evidence of your ethnic or racial heritage.
 Blepharoplasty can be done alone, or in conjunction with other facial surgery procedures such as a facelift or browlift.
 Some patients also opt for injectable treatments such as Botox.